Poragon/PoraComp/PoraComp/FAQ.md

 A: Due to the lower of freezing temperatures, freezing items is no longer possible even when intended.
 Cooling items will still slow rot though!

+Q: Can I remove No-Freeze?

+A: Absolutely and I honestly advise it.
+Just delete the No-Freeze folder and bam; ice returns.

 # BioCo FAQ

 Q: What's this TK Izu thing?